-For anybody with an interest in protecting democracy, privacy, freedom of expression, a free press and the safety and cyber-security of everybody in the UK, a recent ruling from the EU Court of Justice is cause for celebration.
+For anybody with an interest in protecting democracy, privacy, freedom of expression, and a free press, a recent ruling from the EU Court of Justice is cause for celebration.

 In a landmark ruling – its first major post-referendum judgment involving the UK – the court ruled that our government is breaking the law by collecting all our internet and phone call records, then opening them up freely to hundreds of organisations and agencies.